 - you get tightness in your chest or throat

 - your mouth, face, lips, tongue or throat start swelling

 You could be having a serious allergic reaction (anaphylaxis) and may need immediate treatment in hospital.

 Treatment for hives from a GP

-If your hives do not go away with treatment, you may be referred to a skin specialist (dermatologist).
+If hives does not go away with treatment, you may be referred to a skin specialist (dermatologist).

 You cannot always prevent hives

-Hives occur when something causes high levels of histamine and other chemicals to be released in the skin.
+You get hives when something causes high levels of histamine and other chemicals to be released in your skin.
 This is known as a trigger.

 Triggers can include:

 - eating certain foods